jclark/satpulse/NOTES.md

 Improvements in existing functionality

-* Run race checker
-* Make goodEdge in correlate deal with one edge per pulse
-* After stepping clock, wait for next epoch
+* Occasionally ITOW is not an integral number of seconds
 * Generate multiple samples when initial correlation phase completes (but mark as delayed)
 * Use system clock for sanity checking
-* ADJ_SETOFFSET does a read and then a write: measure the delay, and then apply that to subsequent sets
 * Compute checksums for
    * UBX
    * NMEA
 * Proper logging strategy (get rid of printf's)
 * Proper cleanup when wiring up all the objects
 * Testing
-* Use NMEA if that's all we get
+* Use NMEA if that's all we have
 * Link bounds for pulse sanity check to amount of frequency adjustment

 New functionality
-1. Quantify error
+1. Quantization error
 2. Send messages to GPS
    * Enable messages we need
    * Get configuration; verify/adapt